stormbeard/thesis/proposal/proposal.md

 randomly sampling items from a very large set.
 Typically, the number of elements in the set is so large that it cannot fit into main memory.
 This summary will only focus on non-distributed reservoir sampling; therefore, the work of M.T.
-Chao [13] is ommitted.
+Chao [13] is omitted.

 ##### Algorithm R